syuhas/terraform-devops/README.md

 **Deploy** runs a new stack or updates an existing stack.
 **Destroy** tears down the existing stack saved in the state file.

 My Jenkins server uses a dynamically provisioned build server with IMDSv2 role attached to perform all of the infrastructure deployment for Terraform.
-The build server comes pre-built with Terraform as it is spun up viz an initialization script.
+The build server comes pre-built with Terraform as it is spun up via an initialization script.

 **Pipeline Configuration**